First Edition Prologue & Chapters 1-3

 Alfred leaned over Duncan for a closer examination.
 “What kind of spice is that?”

 Duncan did not respond.
-Instead, he pinched some of the powder and cautiously sniffed it.
+Instead, he pinched some of the powder and sniffed it.
 “It does not smell like a spice.”
 He then put a tiny amount on his tongue, but hastily spit it out.
-“It tastes like metal,” Duncan revealed as he jumped to his feet, grabbed a nearby cloth, and worriedly rubbed the powder from his hand.
+“It tastes like metal.”
+Duncan jumped to his feet, grabbed a nearby cloth, and rubbed the powder from his hand.

-“Do you think it is poison?
+“Do you think it’s poison?
 Did William poison the camp?
-Could he have accidently poisoned himself?”
+Could he have accidentally poisoned himself?”
 So many questions circled Alfred’s mind.

-“I believe it is poison,” alleged a thoughtful Duncan.
-“We know that he was planning to kill many men so that Henry’s demise would not be suspicious.
+“I believe it’s poison,” alleged a thoughtful Duncan.
+“We know he was planning to kill many men so that Henry’s demise would not be suspicious.
 I have no doubt that word of Gisborne’s failure and my disclosure of William’s complicity spread swiftly throughout the ranks of the nobility.
 William most likely committed suicide to avoid the shame of a traitor’s execution.”

-When they had completed their exploration of William’s possessions, Duncan admitted defeat.
+When they had completed their search of William’s possessions, Duncan admitted defeat.
 “The talisman is not here.
-Previously, William told the king that it had been taken in a robbery following Stephen’s passing, but we know that he lied.
+William told the king that it had been taken in a robbery following Stephen’s passing, but we know he lied.
 He had it when Gisborne swore fealty to him.”

 Alfred suggested, “My lord, maybe thieves stole it after William died.
 The monks would have recognized it and returned it to the king.”

 Duncan heaved a sigh.
 “Now I must disappoint Henry when I had expected to gain additional favor.
-It is probably lost forever.”
-Shifting to a more agreeable topic, Duncan announced, “I did receive some good news earlier.
+It’s probably lost forever.”
+Shifting to a more agreeable topic, Duncan announced, “I received some good news earlier.
 The king has decided to head north.
-He will not lay siege to Toulouse as long as King Louis is within the city walls, and this plague has killed so many men that he fears his forces are stretched too thin.”
+He cannot continue this siege with King Louis inside the city walls, and this plague has killed so many men that he fears his forces are stretched too thin.”

 When Duncan noticed that Alfred still seemed pensive, he teased his friend, “Lenton?
 I had hoped this news would please you.
 We can go home, and you can resume your quest for a pious wife with golden hair.”
 Duncan snickered, as he enjoyed joking about Alfred’s difficulties in finding a wife.
 When Alfred remained silent, Duncan sobered and asked, “What troubles you, Alfred?”

-Alfred reluctantly explained, “It is Gisborne.
+Alfred explained, “It’s Gisborne.
 I fear for his eternal soul, and he was my friend.”

-Bristling slightly, Duncan insisted, “You know that I was not trying to kill him.
+Bristling, Duncan insisted, “You know I wasn’t trying to kill him.
 Why he lowered his sword when he did, we will never know.”

-“My lord, I believe we do know the reason why.
-He chose to die at the point of your sword rather than face torture and execution by the king,” Alfred stated matter-of-factly.
+“My lord, I believe we know the reason.
+He chose to die at the point of your sword rather than face torture and execution by the king.”

 “As the widow of one of my vassals, I will take care of her,” pledged Duncan.

 “My lord, I do not doubt that.”
 Alfred spoke carefully, not wishing to offend his liege lord.
-“When I traveled to Huntingdon in preparation for our journey here, I found it surprising that Baroness Gisborne was living in Huntingdon Castle and not at Gisborne Lodge.”
+“When I traveled to Huntingdon to prepare for our journey here, I found it surprising that Baroness Gisborne was living in Huntingdon Castle and not at Gisborne Lodge.”

 Alfred grudgingly concurred.
 He decided not to question the familiar manner in which Duncan referred to Gisborne’s wife by her Christian name.
 He inquired, “Countess Huntingdon is at Locksley, is she not?”